-issuer of the note.
+Credit Protection Sold through Credit Linked Notes and CDOs.
+The Company has invested in credit-linked notes ("CLNs") and CDOs, which are hybrid instruments containing embedded derivatives, in which credit protection has been sold to the issuer of the note.
 If there is a credit event of a reference entity underlying the instrument, the principal balance of the note may not be repaid in full to the Company.

 Purchased Credit Protection with Identical Underlying Reference Obligations.
-For non-tranched index and basket credit default swaps, the Company has purchased protection with a notional amount of \$2,259, compared with a notional amount of \$1,864 of credit protection sold with identical underlying reference obligations.
-In order to identify purchased protection with the same underlying reference obligations, the notional amount for individual reference obligations within non-tranched indices and baskets was determined on a pro rata basis and matched off against non-tranched index and basket credit default swaps where credit protection was sold with identical underlying reference obligations.
+For non-tranched index and basket credit default swaps, the Company has purchased protection with a notional amount of \$3,320, compared with a notional amount of \$5,469 of credit protection sold with identical underlying reference obligations.